 I treat a variety of anxiety, mood, behavioral, chronic health, and personality conditions.
 All of my treatments are practical, transparent, evidence-based, and designed to empower my clients to graduate successfully from therapy with skills they can apply on their own going forward in life.

-I also regularly consult with clients who do not have a "diagnosis" and who are not seeking treatment.
+I also regularly consult with clients who are not seeking treatment for a diagnosed condition.
 Instead, they are executives, athletes, and students who would like short-term coaching.
 As a former tenured full professor of psychology at Oglethorpe University, I draw upon over 20 years of teaching and research experience to advise individuals and teams that want pragmatic, time-tested techniques for improving performance, mental acuity, stress reduction, and resilience.

 My particular clinical specialization is in cognitive and behavioral therapies (CBT) for children, teens, adults, and couples.
 I have over 25 years experience and my expertise includes traditional cognitive and behavioral therapies, as well as newer versions of those approaches, such as Dialectical Behavior Therapy (DBT) and Acceptance & Commitment Therapy (ACT).
 In addition, I have significant training in behavioral medicine and more broadly in health psychology.
 I am board certified by the American Board of Professional Psychology in behavioral and cognitive psychology, a credential earned by less than 5 percent of psychologists.